sbslee/pypgx/docs/commands.rst

 Description
 -----------

-Run per-sample genotyping with Stargazer.
+Run per-sample genotyping for multiple genes with SGE.

 This command runs the per-sample genotyping pipeline by submitting jobs to the Sun Grid Engine (SGE) cluster.
 After genotype analysis by Stargazer, it will generate a HTML report using the ``report`` tool.

-*conf* is configuration file.
+*conf* is the configuration file.
 See the API section for details.

 .. note::